ssube/onnx-web/README.md

 Python 3.10
 ```

-If your system uses `python3` and `pip3` for the Python 3.x tools, make sure to adjust the commands shown here.
+If your system differentiates between Python 2 and 3, and uses `python3` and `pip3` for the Python 3.x tools, make sure
+to adjust the commands shown here.
+They should otherwise be the same: `python3 --version`.

 Once you have those basic packages installed, clone this git repository: